anatilla/dep-jaeger/README.md

 ## Run

-folder 'core' needs to exist in the same path of jarfile.
+First, rename folder 'prolog' in 'core'.
+This directory needs to be placed in the same path of jarfile.

-in terminal, type:
+Then, in terminal, type:

 	$ java -jar jaeger.jar <path-assoluto\\to\\yap>

-Also, if your prefer console interaction, type:
+Also if your prefer console interaction, type:

 	$ cd //path//to//core//
 	$ yap